All Episodes

 They're all just one-offs.

-All Jihad is local.
+All jihad is local.

 Don't try and see any wider pattern in this.

-The entire conservative movement, Sarah Palin, NRA, Tea Party, is always responsible, and that is why we need to gut the Second Amendment.
+The entire conservative movement, Sarah Palin, NRA, Tea Party, is always responsible.

-They they are just uh lone wolves.
+They are just lone wolves.

 They are not part of any broader movement whatsoever, so don't worry about it.